-(17) The following rules apply to determining the winner of a match: (a) The team winning more *games* than the opposition is considered the winner of the match and where both teams have won the same number of games the team winning the most sets is considered the winner of the match; (b) Where a team wins the same number of games and sets as the opposition the match is declared a draw.
+(17) The following rules apply to determining the winner of a match: (a) The team winning more “sets” than the opposition is considered the winner of the match and where both teams have won the same number of sets then the team winning the most games is considered the winner of the match; (b) Where a team wins the same number of games and sets as the opposition the match is declared a draw.
 With the exception of Semi Finals & Finals.
 See 15.30

 9.0 Allocating Points

 (18) The following rules apply to the allocation of match points: (a) Six (6) points are available for each match, being one (1) point for each set played and two (2) points for winning the match; (b) A team will receive one (1) point for each set the team wins and two (2) points should the team win the match; (c) Where the match is declared a draw or is undecided the two points allocated for a win will be halved and each team will receive one (1) point; (d) Where no sets can be played due to wet weather the six (6) points will be shared equally between both teams; (e) The one (1) point available for each set will be split between both teams where that set cannot be completed.
-(19) The following examples are provided to illustrate the rules for awarding match points: (a) A team winning four (4) sets and winning the match would receive six (6) points; (b) A team winning three (3) sets but winning less games than the opposition would not win the match and would receive three (3) points; (c) A team winning one (1) set prior to the match being stopped due to wet weather will receive 3 ½ points, being 1 point for the set won, ½ point for each of the three incomplete sets and 1 of the 2 points that were available for a team were the team to win the match.
+(19) The following examples are provided to illustrate the rules for awarding match points: (a) A team winning four (4) sets and winning the match would receive six (6) points; 3 ½ points, being 1 point for the set won, ½ point for each of the three incomplete sets and 1 of the 2 points that were available for a team were the team to win the match.